Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Step 5: Recertify weekly

-Once you’re approved and receive your unemployment card, all you have to do is recertify every one to two weeks.
+Once you are approved, you generally must recertify every one to two weeks to show you remain eligible for payments.
 If you don’t, the state may suspend your payments, and there might be legal consequences.

 Fortunately, recertifying is a simple process: